thomaslienbacher/RV042-BBS/README.md

+# RV042 BBS

+This is a fork / further development of the [HuskyBBS](https://github.com/hdogan/HuskyBBS) BBS so it can run on a Linksys RV042 Router using a custom musl libc.
+All modifications are licensed under AGPL-3.0.

+# Original README Contents:

 Husky BBS
 =========
 Ancient telnet based bulletin board system written in ANSI-C language.
 Some parts of code were delivered from